KrispyCamel4u/final-year-project/papers/paper_abstract.md

 	-- 1. transducesrs and isolations 2. anti aliasing filter 3. sample and hold 4.
 ADC 5. multiplexer
 	-- a low pass filter is used to band limit the signal to the half of sampling frequency -- a butterworth filter is good as to maintain the balance between the time domain response and the frequency domain response
+	-- (<as the frequency responce is sharper the time response becomes worse>)

 ### disturbance detection